awsdocs/amazon-dynamodb-developer-guide/doc_source/workbench.querybuilder.operationbuilder.api.md

    1. If other conditions are needed, choose **Condition** again\.

    For more information, see [Condition Expressions](Expressions.ConditionExpressions.md)\.
-![\[Console screenshot showing the updateitem operation builder.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/workbench/QueryBuilderUpdateItem.png)
+![\[Console screenshot showing the UpdateItem operation builder.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/workbench/QueryBuilderUpdateItem.png)

 1. If you want to generate code, choose **Generate code**\.

    Choose the tab for the language that you want\.
 You can now copy this code and use it in your application\.

 1. If you want the operation to be run immediately, choose **Run**\.

+1. If you want to save this operation for later use, choose **Save operation**, then enter a name for your operation and click **Save**\.

 For more information about this operation, see [UpdateItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html) in the *Amazon DynamoDB API Reference*\.